This low-carb, keto-friendly taco pie will satisfy your cravings for Mexican food. Make this dish for a quick dinner the entire family will love!

 - In a mixing bowl, whisk together the eggs, heavy whipping cream, green onions, green chilis, salsa and one cup of the cheese.

-- Pour the egg mixture over the meat in the pie pan and bake for 40-45 minutes until the eggs are cooked through.
+- Pour the egg mixture over the meat in the pie pan and sprinkle remaining cheese on top.
+Bake for 40-45 minutes until the eggs are cooked through.

 - Garnish with sour cream and green onions before serving if desired.